TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 Then save the file, and then close the text editor.

-#### Step 4.5.2: Installing the Bundle (Needs better explanation)
+#### Step 4.5.2: Installing the Bundle

-Next we need to install the bundle, that is as simple as typing this:
+Next we need to install the bundle, this ensures that all of the required dependancies are satisfied. that is as simple as typing this:

 ~~~bash
 bundle install --without production